Dan Kuykendall: Watergate

-During the Watergate scandal and the ensuing impeachment process he defended President Richard Nixon.
+During the Watergate scandal and the ensuing impeachment process, Kuykendall initially defended President Richard Nixon.
 He blamed "nonpoliticians" for Watergate by placing blame onto people such as Attorney General John N. Mitchell, stated that those who supported impeachment were trying to lynch Nixon, and he agreed with Nixon's decision to dismiss special prosecutor Archibald Cox.
-When the House decided to investigate the case for impeachment on October 23, 1973 Kuykendall came to the House floor with a noose and warned the other members against using lynch law tactics.
-However, on August 5, 1974 he stated that he would reexamine his position on impeachment due to Nixon having refused to hand over evidence to the House and stated that he would support impeachment shortly before Nixon's resignation.
+When the House decided to investigate the case for impeachment on October 23, 1973, Kuykendall came to the House floor with a noose and warned the other members against using lynch law tactics.
+However, on August 5, 1974, he stated that he would reexamine his position on impeachment due to Nixon having refused to hand over evidence to the House and stated that he would support impeachment shortly before Nixon's resignation.

 Following Vice President Spiro Agnew's resignation the House voted on House Minority Leader Gerald Ford's confirmation as vice president to President Nixon and all House Republicans vote in unanimity including Kuykendall.
 When the House voted on former New York Governor Nelson Rockefeller's confirmation as vice president to President Gerald Ford, he was one of 153 Republicans to vote for him.

 In 1974, the Democrats nominated state Representative Harold Ford, a young member of a prominent black funeral-directing family in Memphis whose political involvement dated to the days of E. H. Crump.
 Ford staged a tremendous get-out-the-vote campaign in the Memphis black community.
-He also received the support of many whites angered by Kuykendall's continued support of Nixon in the midst of Watergate.
+He also received the support of many whites angered by Kuykendall's initially ardent support of Nixon in the midst of Watergate.
 On election night, it looked like Kuykendall had managed to hold onto the seat by a razor-thin margin.
 However, Ford's supporters found eight ballot boxes purported to have been in the dumpster of the then all-white Shelby County Election Commission.
 When those ballots were counted, it was enough for Ford to unseat Kuykendall by only 744 votes—one of the closest races of the 1974 cycle.
 Since then, Republicans have never come close to retaking the Memphis-area district.
 The district was renumbered the 9th District again in the 1980s round of redistricting, as Tennessee regained a House seat due to its population now growing at a rate above, rather than below, the national average.
 At that time, it was drawn as a majority-black district, and Republicans have lost interest in the seat.

 Post-House career

-As is the case with many former members of Congress, Kuykendall stayed in the Washington, D.C. area and lived for many years in Bethesda, Maryland.
+As is the case with many former members of Congress, Kuykendall stayed in the Washington, D.C., area and lived for many years in Bethesda, Maryland.
 In 2002, Kuykendall returned to the region and lived in Germantown, a suburb of Memphis.

-Kuykendall died on June 12, 2008 after a long illness at age 83.
+Kuykendall died on June 12, 2008, after a long illness at age 83.